baileyspraggins/token-program/README.md

     - Mint { amount: u64 }
         - Creates coins and sends them to the authority token account.
     - Transfer { amount: u64 }
-        - Transfers 5 coins from the authority token account to the other token account
+        - Transfers 5 coins from the authority token account to the other token account.

 ## Concepts Used